broadinstitute/exome-results-browsers/data_pipeline/README.md

 - Other sections contain paths to files for individual datasets and are used by those datasets' data preparation pipelines.

-  - `test_genes` and `test_gene_intervals` define the subset each dataset is cut down to when a pipeline runs with `--test-genes`.
-The reference genome of an interval is inferred from its contig: a `chr` prefix means GRCh38, its absence GRCh37.
-The comment above each `test_gene_intervals` option lists the genes those intervals cover, in order.
+  - `test_genes` defines the subset each dataset is cut down to when a pipeline runs with `--test-genes`.
+The interval used to filter variant results for each gene is looked up in `TEST_GENE_INTERVALS` in `data_pipeline/gene_filter_utils.py`, which also records per-dataset exceptions where a dataset's gene and variant filters intentionally differ.

 ## Running pipelines